March for Social Justice and Women in Atlanta

 I marched for social justice.

-I marched for my daughter and for my son.
+I marched for my daughter and my son.

 I marched for the protection of LGBTQ.